dan-v/automated-facebook-voting/README.md

 Requirements
 ===
-* openvpn (and provider) and/or TOR
+* openvpn
 * phantomjs
+* tor

 VPN Requirements
 ===
-* Need to create a text file called vpnlist.txt that contains a list of all .ovpn files supported by your provider.
+* Need to create a text file named vpnlist.txt that contains a list of all .ovpn files supported by your provider.
 Each line should be the path to a .ovpn file.

 TOR Requirements
 ===